Through Barbed Wire

 Warm Greetings!

-Through Barbed Wire resumed its monthly 4th Friday Prisoners Poetry Reading /Workshops at Dimock Community Health Center’s Detox program in Roxbury last month.
+Through Barbed Wire resumed its monthly 4th Friday Prisoners Poetry Reading/Workshops at Dimock Community Health Center’s Detox program in Roxbury last month.
 (Please see the attached program.)
-On August 26 from 6:30 – 8:30pm, after a break during the month of July, there was a near-capacity group of 25 clients in attendance, while 3 members of Through Barbed Wire provided poems, mentoring, music, and refreshments.
-If you would like to join us in the months ahead to read prisoners’ poetry, a poem, essay or brief performance of your own, or would simply like to contribute presence and be inspired, please let us know in advance so that we can arrange for you to gain entrance to the facility.
+On August 26 from 6:30 – 8:30 pm, after a break during July, a near-capacity group of 25 clients was in attendance, while three members of Through Barbed Wire provided poems, mentoring, music, and refreshments.
+If you would like to join us in the months ahead to read prisoners’ poetry, a poem, essay, or brief performance of your own, or would like to contribute presence and be inspired, please let us know in advance so that we can arrange for you to gain entrance to the facility.
 We look forward to seeing you soon.
-Otherwise, if you’d rather send copies of poems or writings that are relevant to the clients’ addiction and detox issues, we’d love to work with that as well.
-Please include a brief bio of the writer and your connection with her/him.
-Send electronic copies to us at [email protected], or postal mail at Through Barbed Wire, PO Box 230417, Boston Massachusetts 02123-0417.
+Otherwise, if you’d rather send copies of poems or writings relevant to the client’s addiction and detox issues, we’d love to work with that as well.
+Please include a brief bio of the writer and your connection with them.
+Send electronic copies to us at [email protected] or postal mail at Through Barbed Wire, PO Box 230417, Boston, Massachusetts 02123-0417.

 One Love,